mworion/MountWizzard4/README.rst

 -------------
 |DOCS|

-The documentation for install/use could be found online under: https://mountwizzard4.readthedocs.io.
+The documentation for install/use and changelog could be found online under: https://mountwizzard4.readthedocs.io.

 There is also a PDF version available for download